AlienWarrior75/lyrics-processor/README.md

 # lyrics-processor
 Automated Lyrics processor for your mp3 files.
 This process will update your locally stored mp3 files ID3 tags with the lyrics of the song.

-## Architecture
+## Architecture:
-The system is built with:
+The system is built with the following components:
 - Python
 - BeautifulSoup
 - mutagen.id3